 Warning: Even after you remove information from your profile or delete your Account, copies of that information may still be viewable and/or accessed to the extent such information has been previously shared with others, or copied or stored by other Users or to the extent such information has been shared with search engines.
 We cannot control this, nor do we accept any liability for this.
 If you have given third party applications or websites access to your personal information they may retain such information to the extent permitted under their terms of service or privacy policies.

-Removed and deleted information may persist in backup copies for up to 30 days to enable restoration, but will not be available to others in the meantime.
+Removed and deleted information may persist in backup copies for up to date 28 days to enable restoration, but will not be available to others in the meantime.

 Although we want as many people as possible to enjoy our creation, you have to be at least 18 years old to use the App - sorry kids, we know Bumble is cool, but you'll have to come back when you're old enough!